bytedance/byteps/docs/faq.md

 However, the comparison with allreduce in real life is more complicated.
 It depends on how well you can control the physical job placement and allreduce rings.
 If you don't have the full control of placement, or your MPI/NCCL rank assignment is not physical network topology-aware, allreduce would face the exactly same problem.
 NCCL and most MPIs today are unawared of physical network topology, unless specifically designed for a given HPC.

 Don't be scared of the oversubscription ratio.
 It exists for a reason -- usually, not all servers in a rack are simultaneously busy on networking.
 Multiple researches from major cloud providers show that the average bandwidth utilization is low.
-Remember, this is a shard cluster, not everyone is running distirbuted training.
+Remember, this is a shard cluster, not everyone is running distributed training.

 ### **Final remarks**